k2view-academy/K2View-Academy/articles/17_fabric_credentials/01_fabric_credentials_overview.md

 Users may be defined in Fabric system DB and shall accoridngly be associated to roles, as follows:
 - Assign a role to the user by either Admin UI (Security tab) or ([command](/articles/17_fabric_credentials/02_fabric_credentials_commands.md#assign-role-role-to-user-user)).

-Note: When Fabric integrates with an external authenticator, Fabric does not manage and store users information and users permissions are applied by roles.
-For more information about User Identification and Access Management read [here](/articles/26_fabric_security/07_user_IAM_overview.md).
+Note: When Fabric integrates with an external authenticator, Fabric does neither manage nor store users' information, and the users' permissions are applied by roles.
+For more information about User Identification and Access Management - read [here](/articles/26_fabric_security/07_user_IAM_overview.md).

 ### Admin User